dkokov/RateEngine/README.md

 ## Introduction

-  In more cases,the rating engine is part by billing system.
+  In more cases,the rating engine is part by the billing system.
 Sometimes is released as module,sometimes is released as different application.
 Always the rating engine is part of entire billing system architecture.